 When you receive a BAAS degree with Fire and Emergency Services Administration concentration, you can look forward to an enhanced career in your field.
 This might include new opportunities in management or a new career in a related field.
 In addition to quality faculty and personal service, ENMU's Office of Counseling and Career Services offers free job placement assistance to all ENMU students; so if you are looking for another position, we can help you find it.

-As a secondary concentration, Fire and Emergency Services Administration requires 30 hours of coursework and includes the following courses:
+As a secondary concentration, Fire and Emergency Services includes courses like: